 Many architects are not aware that their sustainable building designs may qualify for the EPAct §179D tax deduction.
-As part of the Energy Policy Act of 2005, EPAct §179D provides a tax deduction of up to $1.80 per square foot for designs that reduce the total energy and power costs by 50 percent or more when compared to an ASHRAE 90.1 reference building.
-ASHRAE 90.1-2001 is the reference standard for buildings and systems placed in service before January 1, 2016.
-Buildings and systems placed in service in 2016 will be compared to ASHRAE 90.1-2007.
+As part of the Energy Policy Act of 2005, EPAct §179D provides a tax deduction of up to $1.80 per square foot for designs that reduce the total energy and power costs by 50 percent or more when compared to an ASHRAE 90.1-2001 reference building.

 As of January 1, 2006, the IRS began allowing the architecture firm in charge of a building’s design to claim this deduction for certain energy-efficient features in public schools and universities as well as government and municipal buildings.